Kouyou0823/mt-exercise-02/README.md

 # MT Exercise 2: Pytorch RNN Language Models

 This repo shows how to train neural language models using [Pytorch example code](https://github.com/pytorch/examples/tree/master/word_language_model).
 Thanks to Emma van den Bold, the original author of these scripts.

+# Parameter tuning: Experimenting with dropout

+We trained 5 different language models using various dropout settings (0.0, 0.2, 0.4, 0.6, 0.8) on the novel *Pride and Prejudice* by Jane Austen, sourced from [Project Gutenberg](https://www.gutenberg.org/ebooks/1342).
+Our goal was to compare perplexities across different dropout values and select the best performing model.

 # Requirements